Miguel-BSoares/economic_playground/README.md

 A Streamlit web app that models dividend income and reinvestment using Bayesian priors and high-probability density intervals (HPDI).

+The idea is to be able to model variance in earnings as a function of different scenarios.
+Bayesian statistics allow to devise expected distributions, but in general this is based on quite simplistic expectations.

+More importantly, it accounts for compound interest rates (and earnings) over monthly or quarterly periods.

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://bayedivsv1.streamlit.app)

 ## 🚀 Features